This device acts as the vehicle when connected to an EVSE (Electric Vehicle Supply Equipment) and negotiates the supply of power.

 It can be used in EV (Electric Vehicle) conversions, or in applications where you want to obtain power from public charging infrastructure – i.e., battery trailers to replace dirty and noisy generators, electric watercraft etc.

-Both hardware and software is provided as open source.
+Both hardware and firmware is provided as open source.
 The provided firmware will allow the EVCC to successfully request power and obtain the maximum obtainable current.
 Boiler plate code is available for the CAN interface and some firmware development would be expected to interface it to your charger or battery management system.